Back to all blogs

 Bazel's remote cache stores every action's output (compiled objects, linked binaries, test results), keyed by input hash.
 On a cached run, if the inputs haven't changed, Bazel reads the output back and skips the work.

-Avrea's cache runs on the same infrastructure as the runners, so reads come straight off local NVMe.
-That removes the usual network-path bottlenecks: round trips to S3, rate limits, cold fetches.
-On a hash lookup, the restore is basically free.
+Avrea's cache runs on the same infrastructure as the runners, so reads come straight off co-located storage.
+That reduces the usual network-path bottlenecks.

 Other benchmarks in this series